rachelktyjohnson/treehouse-py-project5/README.md

 The HTML and CSS files were supplied by Treehouse.

+### How to run locally
+- Download or clone the repo
+- Create a virtual environment (or run in a Python IDE)
+- Install packages as stated in the requirements.txt file
+- Execute app.py in the virtual environment
+- Navigate to http://127.0.0.1:8000/ in your desired browser

 ### What I learned
 - How to use Python for web development, which is exactly what I wanted to learn!
 - How to use Python and SQLite together (Flask, SQLAlchemy, Flask-SQLAlchemy)